verhas/BLOG/exception_no_stack/ARTICLE.md

 }
 ```

-Now all the three files contain lines that are empty.
+Now all three files contain lines that are empty.
 We do not need to modify the `LineWtfCounter` counter.
 When there
 is an empty line, we throw an exception.
-On this level there is no way to suppress this exception.
+On this level, there is no way to suppress this exception.
 We cannot collect
 here any exception list.
 We focus on one single line that may be empty.

 The case is different in `FileWtfCounter`: